The Church of Jesus Christ of Latter-day Saints in Panama

 The Church of Jesus Christ of Latter-day Saints in Panama refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Panama.
 The first branch (small congregation) was formed in 1955.
+As of December 31, 2025, it had 63,936 members organized in 80 congregations, including 7 stakes, 1 mission, and 1 temple.
+The church traces its history to a Canal Zone Branch organized in 1941, with formal government recognition granted in 1965.

 History

 Baptism of an eight year old in Cerro Punta, Panama.

+Early missionary efforts among the Guna people (formerly known as Cuna) of the San Blas Islands (now Guna Yala) began in the mid-1960s.
+On February 4, 1966, twelve young men were baptized on Carti Tupile.